Controls on the ocean response to idealized Antarctic meltwater input: Methods

 \subsection{Meltwater injection}

 For each parameter set-up, we initiate three runs which all use the constant surface fluxes as outlined in Section \ref{sec:methods}\ref{subsec:fluxbd}.
 These runs are (a) control with no meltwater input; (b) surface meltwater input; and (c) deep meltwater input.
 For both perturbation experiments, we add fluid into the ocean uniformly at the southernmost ocean cell (just north of the continental shelf).
 The surface meltwater experiment uses volume input at all longitudes in the top grid cell in $z$-space (between 0 and 10m depth), while in the deep meltwater experiment, we input water in the grid cell located around 1000m (between 954 and 1137m depth).
-The meltwater input is performed using the ``AddMass" option in MITgcm, which inputs a real, rather than virtual, water flux (i.e., it changes the ocean volume).
+This approach is similar, though slightly simplified, to studies that represent basal melt in models without a resolved ice-shelf cavity by uniformly injecting freshwater over the vertical extent of the cavity \citep[e.g., the suggested parameterization in ][]{Mathiot2017Explicit3.6}.
+For both depths of injection, the meltwater input is performed using the ``AddMass" option in MITgcm, which inputs a real, rather than virtual, water flux (i.e., it changes the ocean volume).
 We input the water at $0^\textrm{o}$C and $0$ psu. \\

 The meltwater input is prescribed as a constant 0.1 Sv spread over all longitudes of the basin.
 This choice of input is large given the ice sheet mass balance in the current climate, but useful for comparison to previous literature \citep[e.g.,][]{Bronselaer2018ChangeMeltwater, Lago2019ProjectedContributions,Bronselaer2020ImportanceOcean,Beadling2022ImportanceChange,Eisenman2024TheFluxes} and to proposed Tier 1 experiments in \cite{Swart2023TheDesign}.